Building An Offroad Trailer From Non-Offroad Plans

 Torsion Axle for Offroad

 For even more clearance, add material between the torsion axle mounts and the trailer frame.
 This does not change ground clearance for the axle beam, but it can definitely improve approach and departure angles.
 Basically, more ground clearance for the front and back of the trailer.
-It’s like adding a lift kit to your vehicle because it raises the trailer frame.
+It is like adding a lift kit to your vehicle because it raises the trailer frame.
 With the angle down, plus some lift, the trailer will have more ground clearance than the tow vehicle.

 So, if the trailer is 2000 lbs, upsize the axle from a Dexter Torflex 9 to the Torflex 10, and order it with a load capacity of 2500 lbs.
 We want a little extra capacity for offroad conditions.
 We also want the larger spindles, bigger bearings, and larger hubs of the Torflex 10 axle.
 This, combined with larger lower pressure tires will give both the strength and the soft ride we want for offroad.